RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

 ## `rec { a = 5; b = a + 1; __overrides.a = 6; }`

-There is a special field named `__overrides` in recursive attrset expressions, which simply overrides the parent attribute set with the keys inside it.
+There is a special field named `__overrides` in keyed expressions (attribute sets, `let-in`'s and as secret third thing), which simply overrides the parent attribute set with the keys inside it.
 This is different from the update operator (`//`) because that will not override the self-references in the recursive attribute set.

 `rec { a = 5; b = a + 1; __overrides.a = 6; }.b` will evaluate to 7, while
 `(rec { a = 5; b = a + 1; } // { a = 6; }).b` will evaluate to 6.